OctopusDeploy/People/Engineering.md

 - I am actively introspective and take time to work on my personal and professional development.
 - I happily take responsibility for my own mistakes and I learn from the mistakes of others.

+## Team Lead

+> I am a leader of people, with a proven record of delivering ideas from inception to their successful completion and beyond.

+### I am trusted to lead a team of diverse roles (from Architects, Engineers, Designers and QA) to ship full products to production

+As well as encompassing the qualities outlined in [Leadership](Leadership.md):

+- I am a well-rounded leader of people.
+- I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
+- I am proficient at leading software projects using agile practices.
+- I can confidently and charismatically pitch ideas, positively influencing my team to take decisive action based on reaching consensus.
+- I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

 ## Software Architect

-> I am a well-rounded developer, architect, problem solver, and leader of people.
+> I am a well-rounded developer, architect and problem solver.
 I can be trusted to take a brand new idea from inception to production with a small group of people.

 ### I am trusted to lead a small team (of up to 3) to ship a brand new idea to production with limited supervision

-- I am maturing as a leader of people.
 - I can confidently step outside my comfort zone and adapt quickly to new team situations.
 - I am comfortable diving head-first into moderately risky situations with relatively little upfront information and oversight.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency, and maintainability into consideration.